- What is high blood pressure and how is it treated?

 9. What is atrial fibrillation?

 Atrial fibrillation is a fast, irregular rhythm where single muscle fibers in your heart's upper chambers twitch or contract.
-According to the American Heart Association (AHA), atrial fibrillation is a major cause of stroke, especially among older people.
+According to the American Heart Association (AHA), more than 2.2 million Americans suffer from atrial fibrillation and it is a major cause of stroke, especially among older people.
 This irregular rhythm may cause blood to pool in the heart's upper chambers.
 The pooled blood can lead to clumps of blood called blood clots.
 A stroke can occur if a blood clot travels from the heart and blocks a smaller artery in the brain (a cerebral artery).

 10. What is a pacemaker and how does it work?